-Coles decided to work with a system integrator who could help get value from the new CMS as quickly as possible.
-The company chose Deloitte Digital for its Deloitte AX Accelerator framework, which builds upon years of know-how to fast-track implementation for Adobe Experience Cloud applications.
-Deloitte Digital worked with Coles through multiple sprints, breaking down new web designs and building out all templates, assets, and navigation for the experience.
+Coles decided to work with a system integrator who could help to get value from the new CMS as quickly as possible.
+The company chose Deloitte Digital for its Deloitte AXE Accelerator framework, which builds upon years of know-how to fast-track implementation for Adobe Experience Cloud applications.
+Deloitte Digital worked with Coles through multiple sprints, breaking down new web designs and building out all templates, assets and navigation for the experience.

 For content creators, Adobe Experience Manager Sites is simple to use.
 With straightforward drag and drop operations, marketers can build and update a branded campaign landing page without relying on developers.
 The result is faster time to market.

 “Before Adobe Experience Manager, it might have taken more than an hour to create and publish a recipe, but now it takes 30 minutes max,” says Eve Ireland, head of digital marketing at Coles.
 “With faster time to market, content creators can develop and deliver even more content to satisfy customers’ growing appetite for information.”

 Coles delivers a variety of digital content to keep people inspired, informed and engaged.
 The digital catalogue helps shoppers find the best deals at their local Coles markets.
 The recipe section inspires people to try out fun new recipes for dinner and provides shopping lists of ingredients.
 Health tips and articles celebrate people and events in the community.